 Blockchain-based innovations hold enormous promise, with a wide array of applications possible for procurement and supply chain:

-- Enhanced Purchase Order Management: Order validation and approval, invoice processing, multi-way matching and the entire request-to-receipt process could be radically enhanced through the application of blockchain.
+Order validation and approval, invoice processing, multi-way matching and the entire request-to-receipt process could be radically enhanced through the application of blockchain.
 Any change at any part of the process will automatically create an exception reducing the total time to completion and permitting much greater automation of transactions.

-- Supply Chain Visibility and Traceability: Blockchain will empower the buyer with the means to ensure authenticity and traceability of all goods throughout the purchasing cycle.
+Blockchain will empower the buyer with the means to ensure authenticity and traceability of all goods throughout the purchasing cycle.
 Verifiable audit trails of suppliers' goods will be established.
 Critical supplier credentials, certificates and qualification statuses will remain immune from forgery and other compromise.

-- Real-time Settlement: Smart blockchain-based contracts and orders could automatically trigger pre-agreed payments on completion of the transaction cycle.
+Smart blockchain-based contracts and orders could automatically trigger pre-agreed payments on completion of the transaction cycle.

 How GEP Can Help